by: Anthony Parent 2013-01-29

-We have written a lot in the past about the FBAR – Report of Foreign Bank Accounts, the form on which you annually report any foreign bank or financial accounts if you had more than $10,000 during that year.
-There is a lot of focus on the FBAR, but in fact, that is not the only foreign filing form that is the basis for substantial penalties.
+We have written a lot in the past about the FBAR -- Report of Foreign Bank Accounts, the form on which you annually report any foreign bank or financial accounts if you had more than $10,000 during that year.
+There is a lot of focus on the FBAR, but in fact, that is not the only foreign interest reporting form that is the basis for substantial penalties.

-We are starting to see a lot more interest in other, similar forms that are used for reporting other types of interests that are located overseas.
-All of these are part of the IRS’s coordinated effort to collect information about U.S. persons’ overseas financial accounts, and investigate potential tax evasion using overseas financial information.
+We are starting to see a lot more interest in other, similar foreign interest filing forms that are used for reporting other types of interests that are located overseas.
+All of these are part of the IRS's coordinated effort to collect information about U.S. persons' overseas financial accounts and investigate potential tax evasion using overseas financial information.
 These include interests in corporations, partnerships, trusts, and certain transfers of property.

 Here's our breakdown of the different form numbers and their application:

-These forms are all information returns, meaning they do not calculate any tax but are a document that is simply for the IRS’s information.
+These foreign interest filing forms are all information returns, meaning they do not calculate any tax but are a document that is simply for the IRS's information.
 These are in addition to any tax forms an individual, business, or other entity may have to file to report income and pay tax.

-The good news is just like who failed to file FBARs and have unreported income, those who have failed to file any of the above returns and have unreported income may also enter int to the IRS Voluntary Disclosure Initiative which is currently operates under the 2012 rules.
+The good news is that those who have failed to file any of the above Foreign Interest Reporting Forms and have unreported income may also enter into the IRS Voluntary Disclosure Initiative.
+If you have any unfiled reporting requirements, contact us.
+We can help.